-Daith piercing for migraines is becoming more common as a potential tool, but does it actually help?
-In this article, you’ll learn what daith piercing is, where the piercings are located, and what science says about daith piercing for migraines.
+Daith piercings for migraine are becoming more common as a potential tool, but does it actually help?
+In this article, you’ll learn what daith piercing is, where the piercings are located, and what science says about daith piercing for migraine attacks.

 What is Daith Piercing?

 Daith piercing is when an earring is placed through the innermost cartilage fold of your outer ear, the helix crus.
 Commonly called the daith, it is located just above the opening to your ear canal.
 Daith piercings are frequently done in just one ear, but can also be done in both ears.

 The idea behind daith piercing and migraines is rooted in the practice of acupuncture, which uses tiny needles to stimulate specific nerve endings thought to be related to pain relief.
 While acupuncture has a long history in alternative medicine, let’s take a look at what the science says about it.

 The Science Behind Daith Piercing for Migraines

 No large-scale scientific studies have documented daith piercing for migraines as an effective treatment.
 However, there is some research with encouraging potential.